Toggle: English / Spanish

 - Do not force anything into the child's mouth to prevent biting the tongue.
 This increases the risk of injury.

-The first febrile seizure is a frightening moment for parents.
+The first febrile seizure can be frightening for parents.
 Most parents are afraid that their child will die or have brain damage.
 However, simple febrile seizures are harmless.
-There is no evidence that they cause death, brain damage, epilepsy, a decrease in IQ, or learning problems.
+There is no evidence that they cause death, brain damage, epilepsy, or learning problems.

 Most children outgrow febrile seizures by age 5.